emoose/xvdtool/README.md

 ### Required Files
 To make full use of this tool you will need the following files, which **are not included**.
 However the tool will work fine without them, but some functions might not work.

+If you have an Xbox One development kit installed xvdtool will also try to extract the keys from there (if one of the keys is missing)

 - cik_keys.bin (CIK keys for XVC crypto, first entry should be the key used by SDK tools/devkits), format: [16 byte encryption key GUID][32 byte CIK]
 ~~~